ropensci/MtreeRing/README.md

 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/PathCreation3.gif" width = 70% height = 75% />

 In current version, the path is a horizontal dashed line (see Figure 1 above).
 The path is usually placed at the center of the core sample and is adjustable both in width and color.

-Detected ring borders are placed along the path, and are tagged with years and border numbers.

 ### 3. Ring detection